artis3n/course-vault-github-oidc/README.md

 ### :keyboard: Activity: OIDC Hello World

+You may see some workflows fail for future steps, like "Step 4, Fine-grained permissions - environments".
+That is ok!
+We will get to them later.
+You can ignore those failures for now.

 1. Open a new browser tab, and work on these steps in your second tab while you read the instructions in this tab.
 1. Go to the **Actions tab**.
 1. On the left-hand side, under "All workflows," select **Step 1, OIDC Hello World**.